moristong/emoji-finder/README.md

-Emoji Finder extension lets you find and copy desired emoji(s) from your browser's toolbar popup UI with just one click.
+Emoji Finder extension lets you find and copy desired emoji(s) from your browser's toolbar popup with just one click.

 Few features:
 1. Over 1800 emojis to choose from.